 A horse may be examined in hand or under saddle in order to best evaluate lameness.
-Certain joints may be flexed (flexions) and/or local anesthesia may be injected (blocks) to further isolate the location of the lameness.
+Certain joints may be flexed (flexions) and/or local anesthesia may be injected (nerve blocks) to further isolate the location of the lameness.
+Equipment such as a Lameness Locator® may be used to provide an objective measurement of lameness, allowing us to closely monitor degree of improvement, catch subtle lameness early, and much more.
 Additional diagnostics such as digital radiographs or digital ultrasound may be performed to make a final diagnosis.
-Appropriate treatment may involve joint injections, shockwave, stem cells, IRAP, etc.
+An appropriate treatment plan can then be made and may involve joint injections, shockwave, stem cells, IRAP, etc.

 Pre-purchase exams are performed prior to buying or sometimes leasing a horse.
 A complete physical exam is done (including heart, lungs, eyes, skin, etc.) as well as watching the horse move.
 Flexions of joints are performed to help pinpoint areas of soreness.
-Additional tests including: upper airway endoscopy, gastroscopy, coggins, drug testing, ultrasound, or radiographs can be performed for an additional charge.
-A Pre-Purchase examination is not intended to predict future performance, but is aimed at finding medical issues that may limit performance.
+Additional tests including upper airway endoscopy, gastroscopy, Coggins test, drug testing, ultrasound, or radiographs can be performed for an additional charge.
+A pre-purchase examination is not intended to predict future performance but is aimed at finding medical issues that may limit performance.

 IRAP (Interleukin-1 Receptor Antagonist Protein)